After Japan's Subaru, now US' General Motors recalls 825,000 trucks and SUVs

 The recall targets models from 2020 to 2023 of Cadillac CT4 and CT5, Buick Envision, Cadillac Escalade and Escalade ESV, Chevrolet Silverado 1500, Suburban, GMC Sierra 1500 and Yukon XL vehicles.

-The National Highway Traffic Safety Administration on the issue said that the vehicles do not comply with US federal vehicles safety and can increase the risk or reduce visibility.
+Commenting on the issue, the National Highway Traffic Safety Administration said that the vehicles do not comply with US federal vehicles safety and can increase the risk or reduce visibility.

-The current GM recall is an extension of the one done in November over the sale issue.
+The current GM recall is an extension of the one done in November.

-Japanese automobile manufacturer Subaru on Dec 14 recalled over 270,000 vehicles over high combustion risk.
-The company has asked owners to park their cars far and not use them if they see any smoke coming from the dash.
+Recently, Japanese automobile manufacturer Subaru on December 14 recalled over 270,000 vehicles over high combustion risk.
+The company had asked owners to park their cars far away from homes and not use them if they see any smoke coming from the dash.

 (With inputs from agencies)